Rise in hedge fund exits show impact of Cyprus crisis

 Hedge fund investors, who pay high fees in the hope of outperforming markets, have seen funds lag behind equity markets recently.

-The average fund is up 4.69 percent in the first three months of this year, according to the SS&C GlobeOp Hedge Fund Performance Index, underperforming a 7.3 percent rise in the S&P 500 index.
+The average fund is up 4.69 percent in the first three months of this year, according to the SS&C GlobeOp Hedge Fund Performance Index, underperforming a 7.3 percent rise in the S&P 500 index .SPX.

 Around 10 percent of the global hedge fund industry is covered by SS&C GlobeOp's data.